rybalkinsd/kotlin-boot-camp/assignments/05/README.md

 API that our user see:
     `join(name: String)`
-	User opens game web page (localhost:8080) and see the landing page (index page) with the only button [Play] and a text form to enter his nickname.

 Under the hood (**Implement this service**):
 1. Matchmaker service.
-	Matchmaker should handle `play` button request from user and provide a valid game session id to the user User is waiting until Matchmaker will respond with the `game id`.
+	Matchmaker should handle `play` button request from user and provide a valid game session id to the user

 	Specification
 	  ```